Doctelligence/din.github.io/about.md

 ## Join Us

-Whether you're a data scientist, a blockchain enthusiast, or simply someone who believes in the power of decentralized technologies, there's a place for you in the DIN ecosystem.
+Whether you're a data scientist, a blockchain enthusiast, or simply someone who believes in the power of decentralized technologies, there's a place for you in the Doctelligence ecosystem.
 Join us in shaping the future of AI—a future that's open, fair, and respectful of individual rights, all from the privacy of your own device.

 Together, we're not just developing AI; we're developing a better way to develop AI through decentralization and on-device processing, unrestricted by geographical boundaries.